FASLADODO/CIS520-FinalProject/README.md

 ## Code explanation:
 For each model, we typically have two files specific to that model.
-One is a script (i.e. SVM.m) and the other is a function of the form getYHat***.m (i.e. getYHatSVM.m).
+One is a script (i.e. SVM.m) and the other is a function of the form getYHatXXX.m (i.e. getYHatSVM.m).
 The reason we did this is because we have two functions, crossValidate.m and crossValError.m (the latter of which is a wrapper around the former that returns the training and validation errors), which take in the observations, their labels, and a function handle.
-This function handle is one of the getYHat*** functions, and takes in training observations, training labels, and validation observations.
+This function handle is one of the getYHatXXX functions, and takes in training observations, training labels, and validation observations.
 Then, it trains a model on the training data and generates yhats for the training data and the validation data.